Email:

 I am a PhD candidate in Philosophy at the University of California, Berkeley.

 My primary research is on Kant's Theoretical Philosophy.
-I am also interested in the Modern Period more generally, in Aesthetics, and Feminism.
+I am also interested in the Modern Period more generally, in Aesthetics, and in Feminism.

 Aside from my research I spend much of my time looking at art (all kinds, though especially contemporary art) and watching films (some of my all time favorites are Claire Denis' Beau Travail, Paul Thomas Anderson's There Will be Blood, and Wong Kar-Wai's Happy Together)